scottbyrns/Stamp.js/README.md

 Stamp.js uses the new template tag to populate the shadow dom of stamped elements.

-Every template must have a <template /> tag for an opening and closing tag.
+Every template must have a &lt;template /> tag for an opening and closing tag.
-Simply use the <content /> selector to reference the values that will be mapped to the template.
+Simply use the &lt;content /> selector to reference the values that will be mapped to the template.

 ```
 <template>